 If you want to expand your business, a small business loan can give you access to the resources you need.
 If you invest the funds properly, you could get a high return on investment.

 Camino Financial offers financial solutions with minimum requirements that adapt to the specific needs of each business owner.
-You can access a loan in just 2 days, and to apply, you only need to generate annual sales of $30,000 and have been operating your business for at least 9 months.
+You can access a loan in just 2-10 days, and to apply, you only need to generate annual sales of $30,000 and have been active and registered for at least 9 months.

 14. Turn your employees into sellers